What are the recommended tyre pressures for the best performance on road tyres?

 H-LOCK WEDGE (HLW) SIDEWALL WHEELS

-Only applicable to the following wheelsets purchase before Dec 2017:
+Only applicable to the following wheelsets purchased before Dec 2017:

 - 30 Carbon Aero Disc